nostr-protocol/nips/xx.md

 [<threshold>, <migration-pubkey-1>, <migration-pubkey-2>]
 ```

+* The array SHOULD be all strings, including the threshold.
 * Clients MAY present a user interface to make an attestation, if this field is available on the metadata.
 * Clients MAY use hardware devices and NIP-06 seed phrases to store the migration keys.